 8) Cafe 22

-Our tips: Order a desserts (the apple strudel is delicious) and pair it with some bubbly.
-Some of our group opted to taste some of the restaurant’s exotic and fruity cocktails and reported back with high levels of happiness.
-Even better, visit Cafe 22 at sunset to see the Szczecin’s cityscape on fire.
+Our tips: Order a dessert (the apple strudel is delicious) and pair it with some bubbly.
+Our group opted to taste some of the restaurant’s exotic and fruity cocktails and reported high happiness levels.
+Even better, visit Cafe 22 at sunset to see Szczecin’s cityscape on fire.

-We regret missing out on it on this trip (I’ve been there several times before), but there’s also one more place in the city to get an aerial view over Szczecin, and that’s the Cathedral Basilica of St James the Apostle.
-Take the lift up 110 meters for some truly glorious views of the city.
+We regret missing out on this trip (I’ve been there several times before), but there’s also one more place in the city to get an aerial view over Szczecin, and that’s the Cathedral Basilica of St James the Apostle.
+Take the lift up 110 meters for some genuinely glorious city views.